davepinch/pinchy.cc/content/topics/places/countries/u/uzbekistan/Flag_of_Uzbekistan.svg.md

   - Flag_of_Kyrgyzstan.svg (Wikimedia Commons)
   - Flag_of_Tajikistan.svg (Wikimedia Commons)
   - Flag_of_Turkmenistan.svg (Wikimedia Commons)
+license: "This work is not an object of copyright according to article 8 of the Law of the Republic of Uzbekistan No. 42 of July 20, 2006 on Copyright and Neighbouring Rights"
 picture: "https://upload.wikimedia.org/wikipedia/commons/8/84/Flag_of_Uzbekistan.svg"
 the other doubly landlocked country: Flag_of_Liechtenstein.svg (Wikimedia Commons)
 type: picture